rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

-# Part II -  Basic design of our component
+# Part III -  Basic design of our component

 ## start with visual feedback